Juncos Hollinger Racing: Ricardo Juncos

-Ricardo Juncos is a second-generation and former Formula Renault driver who grew up with a deep passion and desire for racing.
+Ricardo Juncos is a second-generation and former Formula Renault driver.
 At the age of 14, Juncos made his first steps in the racing community driving karts in Argentina.
 Through his success in karts, Juncos was able to join the Formula Renault class, competing throughout South America.
 After funding became difficult, Juncos began working for many race teams to continue his racing career.
 During this time, Juncos was able to learn all aspects of the car in and out, along with schooling in mechanical and electrical engineering.

 Racing history

 Argentina to the United States

 Stationed in Buenos Aires, Argentina and headed by Ricardo Juncos, Juncos Racing became a full-service formula racing team in 1997.
-The team competed from 1997 through 2003 in the Formula Renault 1600 Championship, Formula Renault 2000 Championship, and the National Sport Prototype Championship of Argentina In 2003, the team relocated to Miami, Florida as a full-service karting team.
+The team competed from 1997 through 2003 in the Formula Renault 1600 Championship, Formula Renault 2000 Championship, and the National Sport Prototype Championship of Argentina.
+In 2003, the team relocated to Miami, Florida as a full-service karting team.
 During the first few years in the U.S., the team picked up 19 local, regional, and national karting titles.
 Juncos Racing moved operations north to Indiana, where they developed into a formula open-wheel racing team in 2008.
 After being formed in 1997 by Ricardo Juncos in Argentina, the team competed from 1997 through 2003 in the Formula Renault 1600 Championship, Formula Renault 2000 Championship, and the National Sport Prototype Championship of Argentina.